-- Staff meetings with BBII QA/Quality Control (QC) management representatives continue weekly. - Continued review and approval of Design Variance Requests for BBII and PGH Wong for QA/QC and inspectability issues/concerns. - Continued review of BBII QC Inspectors Daily Reports for work scope, performance of required duties, adequacy, non-conformances, test/inspection results, follow-up to unresolved issues, and preciseness. - Regularly scheduled design reviews and surveillances began on project design packages and will continue through the spring of 2018. - Two design package audits were conducted; PGH Wong/STV on the IFC package for OCS Pole Layouts/CEMOF, and PGH Wong/ STV on the IFC package for Civil Works. - A supplier audit and test witnessing of Balfour Beatty Rail (BBR) Traction Power Group (TPG) in Goldsboro, NC, the manufacturer of Wayside Power Cabinets (WPC), was conducted and yielded two findings.
-The findings are closed.
+- Staff meetings with BBII QA/Quality Control (QC) management representatives continue weekly. - Continued review and approval of Design Variance Requests for BBII and PGH Wong for QA/QC and inspection issues/concerns. - Continued review of BBII QC Inspectors Daily Reports for work scope, performance of required duties, adequacy, non-conformances, test/inspection results, follow-up to unresolved issues, and preciseness. - Continued review of BBII Material Receipt Reports to ensure delivered project materials conform to specifications, and that contractually required quality and test support documents are adequate and reflect concise conditions per the purchase order requirements. - Regularly scheduled design reviews and surveillances began on project design packages and will continue through the summer of 2018. - Two design package audits were conducted: PGH Wong on the IFC package for Traction Power Facilities, and PGH Wong/F. W. Associates on the IFC package for Signal Systems. - A Material Control audit was conducted of BBII's SSF Warehouse and yielded three findings, which are still open. - Two NCRs were issued against the BBII supplier of OCS Poles, Structural Steel Products, for rejected welds and inadequate Magnetic Particle and Ultrasonic Test reports.
+The subject poles were repaired, the reports corrected and the NCRs are closed.